zendesk/ruby-kafka/README.md

 - If you want to have multiple processes consume from the same topic, there's no way of coordinating which processes should fetch from which partitions.
 - If a process dies, there's no way to have another process resume fetching from the point in the partition that the original process had reached.

+#### Consumer Groups

-The Consumer API solves all of these issues, and more.
+The Consumer API solves all of the above issues, and more.
 It uses the Consumer Groups feature released in Kafka 0.9 to allow multiple consumer processes to coordinate access to a topic, assigning each partition to a single consumer.
 When a consumer fails, the partitions that were assigned to it are re-assigned to other members of the group.

 Using the API is simple: